zarosath/MedievalDreams.io/README.md

 # blitzKingdoms - MedievalDreams
 Kingdoms where users make servers, create characters and play matches with randomly generated resources on the map

-It's a work in progress, right now im trying to implement many basic things to an online 3d third person rpg game.
+It's a work in progress, right now im trying to implement many basic things.
 Build & run main to run.

 TODO: add animations and networking